a hand coming through a laptop with a vial of testosterone

 TRT can provide these benefits—and they’re great to experience.
 However, they’re not enough to justify a TRT prescription.
 And they’re definitely not a reason why you should ever alter your treatment regimen without a doctor’s approval.

 By restoring those low levels, you’re also helping other functions in your body to perform the way that they should.
-Changing that up without your doctor’s permission is not only risky to your health, it can also be illegal, and it can invalidate your TRT prescription.
+Changing that up without consulting your doctor or not following their medical advice is not only risky to your health, it can also be illegal, and it can invalidate your TRT prescription.

 You’ve done all the hard work; you tested your levels, got your testosterone online from a licensed physician and pharmacy.